 \begin{cor} Let ${\mathcal P}_N$ be an open convex polytope with $N$ vertices in $\R^n$, for $n=2$ or $3$, then there are three constants $\alpha_n$, $\beta_n$ and $\gamma_n$ such that for any point $p\in {\mathcal P}_N$ one has

 \end{cor}

-Now let us come back to our initial problem an see how theorem \ref{growthpolytope} implies theorem \ref{pdmajorant}. \begin{proof}[Proof of theorem \ref{pdmajorant} ] We remind the reader that $\vol_{n-1,\Omega}$ stands for the $n-1$-dimensional Holmes-Thompson measure.
-Let $o$ be the centre of the Lowner ellipsoid of $\Omega$ which is supposed to be the unit euclidean ball.
-We consider $R$ large enough such that the euclidean ball of radius $1/2n$ is inside all the convex studied in the sequel.
+Now let us come back to our initial problem and see how theorem \ref{growthpolytope} implies theorem \ref{pdmajorant}.

+\begin{proof}[Proof of theorem \ref{pdmajorant} ] We remind the reader that $\vol_{n-1,\Omega}$ stands for the $n-1$-dimensional Holmes-Thompson measure.
+Let $o$ be the centre of the Lowner ellipsoid of $\Omega$ which is supposed to be the unit Euclidean ball.
+We consider $R$ large enough in order to have the Euclidean ball of radius $1/2n$ inside all the asymptotic balls involved in the sequel.